 The working findings from analysis and publications on the topic of natural hazards and elections provide scope for preliminary recommendations relevant to the work of electoral management bodies, lawmakers, civil contingency/disaster agencies, political parties, civil society organizations, academia and international electoral assistance providers.
 These highlight the need for:

-- the legal framework of elections to account for emergency situations with an emphasis on natural disasters (flooding, sea-level rise, hurricanes, wildfires, earthquakes, etc.) and timing of elections;
+- the legal framework of elections to account for emergency situations with an emphasis on disasters (flooding, sea-level rise, hurricanes, wildfires, earthquakes, etc.) and timing of elections;

 - flexibility in the legal framework of elections to allow for a variety of alternative arrangements to ensure effectiveness in the event of a declared emergency.
 Alternative arrangements can include the extension of special voting arrangements which can increase voters’ access to polls, especially in places that are vulnerable to the effects of disasters and severe weather events;